-- all 21 book titles by Reich currently available in English

-- all issues of Reich's International Journal of Sex-Economy and Orgone Research, Annals of the Orgone Institute, Orgone Energy Bulletin, C.O.R.E., Orgonomic Medicine, Orgonomic Functionalism

-- The Einstein Affair

-- The Oranur Experiment

-- All available court transcripts and legal documents

-- The FBI files on Reich

-- The FDA files on Reich

-- Audiotapes of Reich

-- Personal interviews and additional research in Washington D.C., New York City, and in Portland, Farmington and Rangeley, Maine

-- Including the thousands of hours that I've spent at Orgonon - Plus numerous secondary materials, including several Reich biographies
+- all 21 book titles by Reich currently available in English - all issues of Reich's International Journal of Sex-Economy and Orgone Research, the Annals of the Orgone Institute, the Orgone Energy Bulletins, the C.O.R.E. bulletins, Orgonomic Medicine, and Orgonomic Functionalism. - The Einstein Affair - The Oranur Experiment - All available court transcripts and legal documents - The FBI files on Reich - The FDA files on Reich - Audiotapes of Reich - Personal interviews and additional research in Washington D.C...New York City ...Portland, Maine...Farmington, Maine...and Rangeley, Maine. - Including the literally thousands of hours that I've spent at Orgonon. - Plus numerous secondary materials, including several Reich biographies.